Most frequent questions and answers

 Yes.
 Just like a company has different roles and titles as well as opportunities for advancement, the Temple of Chrysalis has designations too.
 A designation can be earned either by performing various tasks preparatory to the duties required by the title, or by simply earning the title by proving to meet its requirements already

-No. The Luminary is, after all, rather an internal “public figure” and driving force for the cult than an object of worship.
-Although the Luminary won’t take offense at being worshipped either. 🙂
+The Luminary is, after all, rather an internal “public figure” and driving force for the order than an object of worship.

 We consider ourselves a socially positive cult.
 This means that we don’t abuse people.
 We understand that the term “cult” has a really negative connotation.
 We also realize that due to some horrible things that some cults have done in the past, also those cults that are not harmful may cause worries.